 We’d drive out to the faraway houses that sat back in the tall grass fields of nothingness, sit some more, drink sweet tea and listen to endless stories of days long passed, of cousins and nephews that had gone down wrong roads or worse yet those that had up and left this one horse town leaving their old parents behind.

-Through the years, as his sisters and brothers died off one by one, we came to help him say goodbye.
+Through the years, as his sisters and brothers died off one by one, we’d return to help him say goodbye.
 Their leaving helped him to stop missing home so much, or at least he stopped talking about it.
 Maybe he knew as he got older his time was coming, that we’d be taking him home soon.

 And here we are.